kyaiooiayk/Docker-Notes/ReadMe.md

 ***

 ## Container nomenclature
+- **Docker registries** is where the images are published.
+The default Docker registry, called DockerHub, is supported by Docker, Inc. An account on DockerHub is free and lets you push public images to it.
 - **Docker images** are read-only templates used to build containers.
 - **Docker containers** are deployed instances created from those templates.
 - **Nodes** are physical or virtual machines or a physical machine running an instance of the Docker Engine.
 Typically you have several nodes in a cluster; in a learning or resource-limited environment, you might have only one node.